 I’m a firm believer in the power of positive thinking.
 I believe our minds have infinite power and what we think about, manifests in our lives.
 I also believe what and how we think effects our feelings and actions, and those actions decide the state of our connections with ourselves and others.

-But, true peace isn’t found solely in our positive thinking, our good feelings, or in our relationships with ourself or others.
+But, true peace isn’t found solely in our positive thinking, our good feelings, or our relationships with ourselves or others.
 It comes from God and knowing that He is in control.
 It is that kind of peace that guards my heart and protects my mind.
 And can do the same for you.

 In my experience, only God can give me the peace and protection my heart and mind need.